playbenny/benny_manual/docs/blockipedia.md

 - wrapper for the abl.dsp.crackle oscillator. only available in max 9.

 ### source.basic.osc
-- Basic single oscillator.
-Shape fades from sine through triangle saw rectangle square triangle and back to sine.
-Accepts MIDI and CV, works in *LFO* and *audio* ranges.
-The 'initial pitch' slider sets the starting pitch, incoming midi overrides this but doesn't reset the slider.
+- single oscillator. the shape control fades from sine through triangle saw rectangle square triangle and back to sine. accepts MIDI and CV, works in LFO and audio ranges. the 'initial pitch' slider sets the starting pitch, incoming midi overrides this but doesn't reset the slider.

-- The rectangle portion of this oscillator uses 'EPTR' code from Yofiel.com.
+- the rectangle portion of this oscillator uses EPTR code from Yofiel.com. the saw/tri part is made by integrating this. for notes above C7 turn on oversampling in the block settings for a clearer tone.

 ### source.braids
 - A wrapper for Volker Böhm's port of Émilie Gillet's Braids module.
 48 different oscillator models!